-Let’s talk digital task cards.
-If you’re looking for low prep, high engagement activities, you need to meet Boom cards.
-Boom task cards are interactive virtual activities that can be used with any device.
+Let’s talk about digital task cards.
+If you’re looking for low-prep, high-engagement review activities, you need to meet Boom Learning cards.
+Boom task cards are interactive digital activities that can be used with any device.
 They’re fun for kids to use, easy for teachers to assign, AND they give you automatic progress monitoring!

 Let’s jump in!

 Boom cards are digital task cards hosted on the Boom Learning platform.
 When you make a Boom account, you can assign “decks,” or sets, of task cards to students.
 (You can create your own decks or use ones available in the Boom store or on Teachers pay Teachers.)

 Students complete the decks by using a variety of skills like clicking on answer choices, typing answers, and dragging objects (great TEI skills practice)!
 And I love that they get automatic feedback as they play!

 Check out the video below for an idea of how a Boom card works.

 You can use Boom cards with any grade level to support virtually any subject area, topic, or skill, from math to ELA to science and much more!
 And because they’re all in the cloud, there’s no laminating, cutting, or storage to worry about!